Carolyn Warmus: Trials and convictions

 On February 2, 1990, Warmus was indicted on the charges of second-degree murder and second-degree criminal possession of a weapon.
 Her first trial began January 14, 1991, at the Westchester County Courthouse, with David Lewis as her attorney.

 Solomon testified at the first trial, and received immunity from prosecution in return for his testimony.
 He said he met Warmus in the fall of 1987 at an elementary school in Greenburgh, and that they soon became sexually involved.
-The following spring, Solomon wanted to end the unfaithful relationship: "I said, 'Carolyn, you know we're not going to be able to see each other in the summer.'"
+The following spring, Solomon wanted to end the unfaithful relationship: "I said, 'Carolyn, you know we're not going to be able to see each other in the summer’.”
 He went on to testify, "She was upset.
 She cried.
 She said, 'Life's not worth living without you.'
-I said, 'Carolyn, don't be over dramatic.'"
+I said, 'Carolyn, don't be overdramatic.'"
 During the first trial, the defense asserted that Solomon and the gun seller (a private investigator) tied heavily to the case should have been tried for the murder instead of Warmus.

 The trial lasted nearly three months.
 After twelve days of deliberations, the jury came back deadlocked at 8–4 in favor of conviction, but unable to arrive at the required unanimous verdict.
 The judge declared a mistrial on April 27, 1991.

 In January 1992, a second trial began in which prosecutors presented new evidence: a bloody cashmere glove allegedly belonging to Warmus that was photographed and recovered from the crime scene.
 Warmus's attorney questioned why the glove, which was found by Solomon in a closet between the first and second trial, was allowed as evidence, and argued that the prosecution failed to provide definitive proof that the glove belonged to Warmus or that it was the same glove as the one pictured in the crime scene photographs.
 The judge allowed the glove to stand as evidence in the case.
 The defense continued to press its argument that Solomon was trying to frame Warmus for the murder.
 The jury deliberated for six days before returning a guilty verdict for second-degree murder and second-degree criminal possession of weapon on May 27, 1992.

-On June 26, 1992, Judge John Carey, who presided over both of Warmus' trials, imposed a maximum term of 25 years to life in prison for the murder; and the maximum sentence of five to 15 years in prison on the weapon count, to be served concurrently.
+On June 26, 1992, Judge John Carey, who presided over both of Warmus' trials, imposed a maximum term of 25 years to life in prison for the murder, and the maximum sentence of five to 15 years in prison on the weapon count to be served concurrently.
 Judge Carey stated that Warmus committed "a hideous act, a most extreme, illegal and wanton murder".
 For the first time in both of her trials, a weeping Warmus spoke in the courtroom:

 "I can only ask for leniency because I'm innocent.
 If I'm guilty of anything at all it was simply being foolish enough to believe the lies and promises that Paul Solomon made to me."